cavanstewart/BeatSync/README.md

 # BeatSync

-An android application that uses a beaglebone green wirless with a heart rate sensor and the Spotify App Remote API to play songs according to your heartrate.
+An android application that uses a beaglebone green wireless with a heart rate sensor and the Spotify App Remote API to play songs according to your heartrate.